sandy2203/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Step 6: Created a Melted Data Set using Subject and Activity as Id variable and Converting all the 561 measurement variables into narrow tidy Data set.
     alldatamelt <- melt(all_data_X_activity,id=c("subject","Activity"),measure.vars= names(train_X))
-## Step 7: Using Meted Data Set created above, I applied ddply() funciton of R and calculated mean for all the variables for all the activity for every subject.
+## Step 7: Using Melted Data Set created above, I applied ddply() funciton of R and calculated mean for all the variables for all the activity for every subject.
     finaltidyset <- ddply(alldatamelt,.(subject,Activity,variable),summarise,mean=mean(value))
 ## Step 8: Write back the Tidy set to file
     write.table (finaltidyset, file="FinalTidySet.csv", row.name=FALSE)